 - 4.5 The law requires employees of firms to report knowledge or suspicion of money laundering within their firm, to their MLRO.
-In the year ended 31 December 2019, 831 cases of concern, suspicion or knowledge of money laundering were either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2018: 1,163).
-No reports were made that were terrorism related (2018: 1). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit12 ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
-At the end of 2018 and 2019, all Banks reported they were registered on "Themis". - 4.7 In 2019, after investigation by MLROs, 447 cases of knowledge or suspicion of money laundering were reported to the FIU (2018: 519).
-No reports were made that were terrorism related (2018: None).
-Further, Banks reported 83 cases to the FIU regarding general intelligence (2018: 66).
-It is noticeable that the reporting of general intelligence continues to increase since the introduction of that mechanism being available (in 2017 only 26 cases were reported). - 4.8 In 2019 Banks also handled 329 requests from law enforcement and other competent authorities (2018: 349).
-Of these, 265 explicitly related to money laundering (2018: 276).
-There were none for terrorism (2018: 1). - 4.9 Engagement between the FIU, other law enforcement agencies and financial firms is a crucial component that supports investigations and prosecutions, not only in the Isle of Man but as part of international cooperation.
+In the year ended 31 December 2020, 789 cases of concern, suspicion or knowledge of money laundering were either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2019: 831).
+No reports were made that were terrorism related (2019: none). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit12 ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
+At the end of 2019 and 2020, all Banks reported they were registered on "Themis". - 4.7 In 2020, after investigation by MLROs, 408 cases of knowledge or suspicion of money laundering were reported to the FIU (2019: 447).
+1 report was made that was terrorism related (2019: none).
+Further, Banks reported 145 cases to the FIU regarding general intelligence (2019: 83).
+It is noticeable that the reporting of general intelligence continues to increase since the introduction of that mechanism being available (in 2017 only 26 cases were reported). - 4.8 In 2020 Banks also handled 395 requests from law enforcement and other competent authorities (2019: 329).
+Of these, 324 explicitly related to money laundering (2019: 265).
+There were none for terrorism (2019: none). - 4.9 Engagement between the FIU, other law enforcement agencies and financial firms is a crucial component that supports investigations and prosecutions, not only in the Isle of Man but as part of international cooperation.
 It is evident that Banks form a significant part of this infrastructure.

-Description Year ended 31 Dec 2019 Year ended 31 Dec 2018 Number of internal Money Laundering disclosures to the MLRO 831 1,163 Number of external Money Laundering disclosures to the FIU 447 519 Number of internal Terrorist Financing disclosures to the MLRO 0 1 Number of external Terrorist Financing disclosures to the FIU 0 0
+Description Year ended 31 Dec 2020 Year ended 31 Dec 2019 Number of internal Money Laundering disclosures to the MLRO 789 831 Number of external Money Laundering disclosures to the FIU 408 447 Number of internal Terrorist Financing disclosures to the MLRO 0 0